JACKSON BAPTIST CHURCH

-By October they were joined by Pastor Ken Kirby, a church planter with the Conservative Baptist Association of America, who shared their vision.
+By October they were joined by Pastor Ken Kirby, a church planter with the Conservative Baptist Association, who shared their vision.
 Under his leadership, and with the Holy Spirit’s guidance, they worked hard to visit people and share the gospel.
 People began to respond.
 The church ministered to a diverse and unusual congregation as several families (as well as a group of young men from a nearby fraternity house) came to the Lord.

 Spiritual foundation stones were laid through the decisions of this early group of believers.
-A missions outreach was established and the church began to support its first missionary families in February 1972.
+A missions’ outreach was established and the church began to support its first missionary families in February 1972.

 God was working in the little church.
 The first baptism took place on May 21, 1972.
 By September of that year, the church incorporated.
 A fellowship fund was established to help to “share one another’s burdens”.
 Pastor Kirby recognized that leading people to Christ was a first spiritual step.
 However, it was important to make each believer a “disciple” – one who continued to learn at the feet of Jesus.
-The philosophy of “People becoming Christ Disciples” – an ongoing, life long learning experience, began to take root.
+The philosophy of “People Becoming Christ Disciples” – an ongoing, lifelong learning experience, began to take root.

 While the church was growing spiritually and adding new people, it became evident that the home on Oregon Avenue was too small.
 The church began meeting at the Johnson School on Larsen Road.
 Then, in 1974, property was purchased on Bennetts Mills Road.
-Plans were adopted in May of the following year, and the church family, began their hands-on labor – building a church.
+Plans were adopted in May of the following year, and the church family began their hands-on labor – building a church.